Improving Access to Mental Health Care in the Global Context MED5447

 By the end of this course students will be able to:

-■ Critically evaluate ways of increasing the availability and accessibility of effective treatments for mental health difficulties and justify the importance of cultural adaptations.
-Consider what can be learned from the treatment of other conditions.
+1. Critically evaluate ways of increasing the availability and accessibility of effective and culturally appropriate treatments for mental health difficulties.
+Consider what can be learned from the scaling up of physical health treatments.

-■ Critically discuss strategies to strengthen and sustain mental health care and treatment within existing health systems.
-Such strategies may include: task shifting, community based rehabilitation, collaborative care and scaling up.
+2. Critically discuss strategies to strengthen and sustain culturally appropriate mental health care and treatment within existing health systems.
+Such strategies may include task shifting, community-based rehabilitation, collaborative care and scaling-up.

 Minimum Requirement for Award of Credits